LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

-1. Slide the leg onto the front of the safe
+1. Slide the base onto the front of the safe
-2. Slide the encoder onto the leg and make sure it's centered on the dial before tightening the screw on the leg.
+2. Slide the encoder onto the metal rod and make sure it's centered on the dial before tightening the screw onto the rod.
 3. If there's not enough friction to spin the encoder then you may need to simply tape it onto the dial.
 It doesn't take much to get it spinning well with the dial.